| West Wind Web Store .NET 2.0 |

 Is this a physical item

 A physical item is an item that tracks stock quantities.
 As an item is sold the stock goes down and if an item is out of stock it can't be purchased.
-If checked the store will track inventory of items.
-When an item sells and is checked out, inventory levels go down.
-If a physical item's inventory reaches zero that item can not be purchased any longer.
+Many businesses especially those selling software or services don't have real inventory and in that case you can uncheck this option.

 Stock, Items on Order, Expected On